 2009 – Senior partner Carl Kaeser Jr. passes in July at the age of 95.

 The visionary owner, manager and developer lived to see the company rise to become a true global player – an achievement for which his ideas laid the groundwork.

 2012 – Thomas Kaeser is awarded the State Medal for outstanding contributions to the Bavarian economy.

 Thomas Kaeser at the State Medal award ceremony

-The company has more than 4,400 employees worldwide, including about 1,900 in Germany.
+The company has more than 4,400 employees worldwide, including approximately 1,900 in Germany.

 2013 – KAESER is incorporated as a European stock company.

 April: The newly developed SECOTEC TF 340 energy saving dryer is selected as a finalist for the prestigious Hermes Award, conferred by the "Hannover Messe" trade Fair in recognition of innovative technologies.
 With its innovative thermal storage system, the new dryer achieves energy savings of up to 70 % compared to conventional dryers.

 October: Laying of the foundation stone for a new research and development centre at the Gera manufacturing site.
 Excellence in innovation plays a major role.
 A steady stream of innovations maintains and extends KAESER KOMPRESSOREN's competitive edge at the forefront of compressed air drying technology – as well as in other areas.